haiasko/haiasko.github.io/_posts/2014-04-27-installing-fp-complete-on-c9.md

 <https://gmplib.org/list-archives/gmp-announce/2009-May/000023.html>

 - gmp compiles ok, C9 is 64bit, naturally, so i need to get the 64bit haskell
-- just exceeded C9 quota, seems to be 1G
+- just exceeded C9 quota, seems to be 1G, the 32bit ghc could be extracted but the 64bit is bigger so ...
 - going for Gideon's Yesod cartridge for openshift @ <http://www.haskell.org/haskellwiki/Web/Cloud>
-- here is the bare bones (so far) yesod site - <http://yesod-haiasko.rhcloud.com/>
+- here is the bare bones (so far) yesod site - <http://yesod-haiasko.rhcloud.com/>.
+Deployed, it occupies like 500M of the 1G, thanks Gideon :)

 ### Notes